Read and report vaccine reactions, harassment and failures.

 The CDC currently recommends that all children receive five doses of diphtheria, tetanus, and acellular pertussis vaccine (DTaP) at two, four, six, 15-18 months, and four to six years, with an adolescent booster dose of tetanus, diphtheria, and acellular pertussis vaccine (Tdap) at age 11-12.
 Adults not previous vaccinated with Tdap are recommended to receive one dose of the vaccine, and then continue to receive booster doses of tetanus-diphtheria (Td) vaccine or Tdap vaccine every 10 years.
 All pregnant women are recommended to receive a Tdap vaccine between 27- and 36-weeks’ gestation, during each pregnancy, regardless of any previous Tdap vaccination.

-In 2017, the CDC reported that 94 percent of all 19 to 35-month-old children had received at least three doses of the diphtheria toxoid containing DTaP vaccine and 83 percent had received at least four DTaP vaccine doses.
-Also in 2017, the CDC reported that 88.5 percent of all adolescents had received a booster dose of Tdap vaccine.
+In 2023, the CDC reported that 94.2 percent of all children born in 2018-2019 had received at least three doses of tetanus toxoid-containing DTaP vaccine, and 81.9 percent had received at least four DTaP vaccine doses.
+As well, in 2021, the CDC also reported that 90.1 percent of all adolescents had received a booster dose of Tdap vaccine in 2020.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Diphtheria and the Diphtheria vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.